davidsbatista/TAC-Entity-Linking/README.md

 - George Washington (1732–1799), first president of the United States
 - Washington (state), United States
 - Washington, D.C., the capital of the United States
+- NIL in case that the `Washington`that the document is refering does not exist in the KB

 This repository contains the code for an entity linking prototype, trained and tested with the datasets from the TAC Entity-Linking sub-task.
 A detaied description of the prototype system can be found in this [report](dsbatista-projecto_RI.pdf)